rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 </div>
 </span>

-## Complete HomeKit support for [Ecowitt]((https://www.ecowitt.com/)) Weather Sensors through [Homebridge](https://homebridge.io).
+## Complete HomeKit support for [Ecowitt]((https://www.ecowitt.com/)) Weather Sensors with [Homebridge](https://homebridge.io).

 This plugin operates as a service that listens for data reports from an Ecowitt WiFi Gateway or Weather Display Console.
 The Ecowitt gateway or console must be configured to publish weather service reports to the Homebridge Ecowitt Weather Sensors plugin.

 For bugs, feature requests, and questions - [please file a new issue](https://github.com/rhockenbury/homebridge-ecowitt-weather-sensors/issues/new/choose).

 ## Features
-* Support for a wide range of sensor types
+* Stable support for most Ecowitt weather sensor products
 * Operates locally without the need for any cloud services
-* Sensors can be hidden via the plugin settings
-* Configurable units for display, and for setting sensor thresholds
+* Detection thresholds for most weather sensor devices to drive automations
+* Customize units, sensor override names, and whether to show or hide a device

 > :warning: **This plugin uses a few custom characteristics on HomeKit services which are not visible on the HomeKit app.
 For full functionality, third-party apps such as [Controller for HomeKit](https://controllerforhomekit.com/) or [Home+](https://apps.apple.com/us/app/home-6/id995994352) are recommended.**

 ## Requirements
 * GW2000 Gateway, GW1100 Gateway, GW1000 Gateway, or HP2551 Weather Display Console
+* **WSView Plus** app is recommended, available through the [Apple App Store](https://apps.apple.com/us/app/wsview-plus/id1581353359) or the [Google Play Store](https://play.google.com/store/apps/details?id=com.ost.wsautool).

 ## Installation

-Search for "Ecowitt" on the Homebridge Config UI X Plugins screen, find `homebridge-ecowitt-weather-sensors` and select to install.
+Search for "Ecowitt" on the [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x) Plugins screen, find `homebridge-ecowitt-weather-sensors` and select to install.

 ## Getting Started
 It is recommended to configure the plugin via the **Settings** UI.